Johann Nepomuk Hofzinser

 Johann Nepomuk Hofzinser (19 June 1806 – 11 March 1875) was an Austrian-Hungarian magician and illusionist.
 He used the moniker "Dr. Hofzinser" as a stage name after retiring in 1865.

-While he was a conjuror, Hofzinser became well for his inventions, in particular his automata, as well as for card manipulation.
+While he was a conjuror, Hofzinser became well known for his inventions, in particular his automata, as well as for card manipulation.

+Early life

+Hofzinser was born in Landstraße in Wien, the youngest of four boys.
+His father Leopold Hofzinser (+1817) was an affluent businessman who owned a silk shop in Graben.The family had originated in Swabia.
+His mother, Maria Theresia Magdalene, was the daughter of a tailor.

+The family were distantly related to the Döbler family and Ludwig Döbler, who would also go on to become a magician.

+As young man, Hofzinser worked in his fathers shop,but after completing his studies and obtaining his PhD at university, he entered the Austrian civil service.

+He married Wilhelmine Bergmann (1827-1900) in 1854.

-Ottokar Fischer spread the story that upon his death in 1875, Hofzinser's wife destroyed many of his manuscripts to honor her husband's instructions though there is some dispute about this.
-Many of his mechanical plans and card-handling methods may forever remain a secret.
-Several of Hofzinser's pupils preserved portions of their teacher's notes and instructions.
-There are still about 270 manuscripts and letters of his own and of his pupils in various collections.
+Ottokar Fischer spread the story that upon his death in 1875, Hofzinser's wife destroyed many of his manuscripts to honor her husband's instructions, though there is some dispute about this.
+As a result, it is generally thought that many of his mechanical plans and card-handling methods may forever remain a secret.
+Several of Hofzinser's pupils preserved portions of his notes and instructions.
+There are approximately 270 manuscripts and letters of his and his pupils in various collections.